How Wonder and Sticky Notes Built Character

 A man named Don Shalvey wrote this.
 I don’t know Mr. Shalvey.
 I’ve never met him, but I feel like he’d be okay with my calling him Don.

-It was written by Stephen Sondheim, master composer and lyricist, and it comes from his magical 1980s musical Into the Woods, now an Oscar-nominated Disney movie.
+It was written by Stephen Sondheim, master composer and lyricist, and it comes from his magical 1980s musical Into the Woods, later a multiple Oscar-nominated Disney movie.
 It’s a story that could work well in a fairy tale unit using these study guides from Theatre Works and Orlando-UCF Shakespeare Festival.

 Here’s an excerpt from one of the songs: